-Commission to its conclusion.
-The President of the Governing Council indicated that as soon as practicable after the final payment, the Governing Council would hold a special session and adopt a final decision noting full payment of the \$52.4 billion awarded in compensation by the Commission, and that shortly after that special session, he intended to formally present the final report of the Governing Council on the work of the Commission to the Council.
-He further noted that a Council resolution dissolving the Compensation Commission and the Compensation Fund would also be required after the final decision of the Governing Council.120
+Body of the Compensation Commission indicated that as soon as practicable after the final payment, the Governing Council would hold a special session and adopt a final decision noting full payment of the \$52.4 billion awarded in compensation by the Commission, and that shortly after that special session, he intended to formally present the Governing Council's final report on the work of the Commission to the Security Council.
+He further recalled that a Security Council resolution dissolving the Compensation Commission and the Compensation Fund would also be required after the final Governing Council decision.120

 VI.
-Special advisers, envoys and representatives
+Special Advisers, Envoys and Representatives

-Section VI provides a list of special advisers, envoys and representatives in whose appointment the Council has been involved and whose mandates relate to the Council's responsibility for the maintenance of international peace and security.
+Section VI provides a list of special advisers, envoys and representatives in whose appointment the Security Council has been involved and whose mandates relate to the Council's responsibility for the maintenance of international peace and security.
 Special representatives appointed as heads of peacekeeping or special political missions are covered in part X and those authorized by the General Assembly are covered in part IV.
 Previous supplements should be consulted for information concerning special advisers, envoys and representatives whose functions have ceased.